 The heart is composed of two independent pumping systems, one on the right side, and the other on the left.
 Each has two chambers, an atrium and a ventricle.
 The ventricles are the major pumps in the heart.

-The external structures of the heart include the ventricles, atria, arteries, and veins.
+The structures of the heart include the ventricles, atria, arteries, and veins.
 Arteries carry blood away from the heart while veins carry blood into the heart.
-The vessels colored blue indicate the transport of blood with relatively low content of oxygen and high content of carbon dioxide.
-The vessels colored red indicate the transport of blood with relatively high content of oxygen and low content of carbon dioxide.
+The vessels colored blue indicates the transport of blood with relatively low content of oxygen and high content of carbon dioxide.
+The vessels colored red indicates the transport of blood with relatively high content of oxygen and low content of carbon dioxide.

 Description of Heart Failure